-Django Reinhardt (born on January 23, 1910 as Jean-Baptiste Reinhardt) was a Belgian Romani Jazz guitarist, famous for his jaw-dropping virtuosity despite a debilitating burn injury on his left hand.
+Django Reinhardt (born Jean-Baptiste Reinhardt, January 23, 1910 - May 16, 1953) was a Belgian Romani Jazz guitarist, famous for his jaw-dropping virtuosity despite a debilitating burn injury on his left hand.

 Tropes that pertain to Django include:

 - Awesome McCool Name: Django is Romani for 'I awake'.